Podcasts—it seems like everyone’s listening to (or hosting) them these days.

 Your website is the online storefront of your brand and serves as the flagship for promoting your podcast.
 But if you haven’t focused on creating an accessible website, you’re potentially missing out on a sizable audience (and possibly opening yourself up to legal risk as well).
 An optimized user experience is a must.

-There are a number of ways to tweak your website for accessibility.
+There are a number of ways to tweak your website for content accessibility.
 The first is to make sure there is sufficient color contrast between any text and the background on which it appears.
 You should also ensure that the site’s content is usable with screen readers and other forms of assistive technology.

 A couple additional things to consider: make the content on your website navigable and functional by keyboard or voice controls—basically any method that isn’t a mouse.
 Furthermore, all of your images should have alt text describing what is depicted to benefit the visually impaired.